 How does this medication work?
 What will it do for me?

 Propranolol belongs to the class of medications called beta-adrenergic blockers.
-While higher doses of propranolol are used in adults to control blood pressure, propranolol oral solution is used in infants to treat hemangiomas.
+While higher doses of propranolol are used to control blood pressure for adults, propranolol oral solution is used to treat hemangiomas for infants.

 Hemangiomas are noncancerous growths that develop due to an abnormal collection of blood vessels.
 They usually develop before a child is born.
 A hemangioma may form on an organ inside the body, such as the liver or lung, or it may form on the skin outside the body.
 Most hemangiomas do not need to be treated, and vanish by the time the child is 5 years old.